emma-sax4/emmasax4.info/.github/contributing.md

 Because of the use of Jekyll gems that GitHub Pages doesn't support, this site needs to use a "3rd party" instead of GitHub Pages to compile the code.
 So, when GitHub Actions runs on the `main` branch, not only does it bundle all of the dependencies and build the site, but it also puts it into a special `./_site` directory.
 Then, GitHub Actions will run a "deployment" to GitHub Pages to upload that directory to the `gh-pages` branch of this GitHub repository.
 Then, GitHub Pages automatically deploys the commits in the `gh-pages` branch.
 In this way, we develop the site on a pull request, we merge pull request into the `main` branch, and then GitHub Actions builds the code and commits that automagically to the `gh-pages` branch.
 Then GitHub Pages does their thing.

 A full deployment (including GitHub Actions and GitHub Pages) only takes about five to ten minutes, but depending on what was changed (HTML files, images, etc), it can take up to about fifteen minutes to propagate the changes.
 To make the changes appear faster, you can reload the entire website in incognito mode.

-### Notifications

-GitHub Actions sends a Slack notification indicating the build status after each action build finishes (even on pull requests).
-The Slack notifications are sent to the Slack workspace [emmasax4](https://emmasax4.slack.com).
-You can ask for an invite to that workspace, but a final invite is not guaranteed.
-The workspace and notifications are set up for my personal usage, not for communciational purposes.

 ## Jekyll Configuration